bahrus/trans-render/README.md

 </script>
 ```

 Here we are relying on the fact that outside any Shadow DOM, id's become global constants.
 So for simple HTML pages, this works.
-Assuming HTML Modules someday bring brings the world back into balance, an open question remains how code will be able to reference templates defined within the HTML template.
+Assuming HTML Modules someday brings the world back into balance, an open question remains how code will be able to reference templates defined within the HTML template.

 For now, typically, web components are written in JavaScript exclusively.
 A [utility to create a template](#create-template-element-programmatically) is provided that can then be referenced, in lieu of an HTML Template DOM node.